idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/AdaptiveImportanceSampler.md

 ## Output format

 The `AIS` sampler can output a csv or a json file.
-Such a file will contain fields for all the input parameters and an additional field containing zeros or ones which indicate model failure.
-The first `num_samples_train` rows are the samples during the learning phase and should not be used for estimating the $P_f$ or COV.
+However, a json output is a preferred output format for post-processing sampler data from adaptive Monte Carlo algorithms.
+The json file consists of "inputs" and "output_required" corresponding to each "time_step". "inputs" are the uncertain input parameters to the model, "output_required" is an indicator function on whether or not the model output exceeded `output_limit`, and "time_step" is the sample index.
+The first `num_samples_train` time steps are the samples during the learning phase and should not be used for estimating the $P_f$ or COV.
 The next `num_steps - num_samples_train` are the required importance samples used for estimating $P_f$ or COV.

-!syntax parameters /Samplers/AIS
+!syntax parameters /Samplers/AdaptiveImportance

-!syntax inputs /Samplers/AIS
+!syntax inputs /Samplers/AdaptiveImportance

-!syntax children /Samplers/AIS
+!syntax children /Samplers/AdaptiveImportance